12zamu/github-certification-preparation-guide/content/exams/github-administration.md

 </p>
 </details>

-### In which folder of a self-hosted agent can you find logs to debug the behavior of the runner ?
+### In which folder of a self-hosted agent can you find logs to debug the behaviour of the runner ?

 <details><summary>show</summary>
 <p>